almostengr/almostengr.github.io/docs/lifestyle/2020/2020-08-20-nsbe-46-engineering-the-revolution.md

 * would your boss or parent, be ok with what you are posting?
 Is it part of your brand?
-This should be the foundational question that you ask yourself when posting content is there a theme that can tie the things you represent together? is your social media for a specific aspect or for mutliple aspects
+This should be the foundational question that you ask yourself when posting content is there a theme that can tie the things you represent together? is your social media for a specific aspect or for multiple aspects
 * find a common foundation in what you do if you have two professional brands that do not necessarily mix

 ### Closing comments

 * know yourself
-* be consitent
+* be consistent
 * know that silence is not an option

 ## Leveling the Playing Field: The Art of Negotiation - 2020.08.20